fleschutz/talk2windows/README.md

 🗣 Usage
 -------
 1. Launch *Serenade* and click into the circle to enable Listening mode.
-2. Launch *Windows PowerShell* and click into the window.
+2. Launch *Windows Terminal* and click into the window.
 3. Speak into the microphone: **"*Windows, open calculator*"** - this executes the PowerShell script `open-calculator.ps1` and this script launches the calculator application.

 More supported voice commands are: